fuerza-regida/Lumen-external-skidded/readme.md

 ![Lumen Original](https://images.guns.lol/a586270a965ea5ffc344504f0a1c6ac0c5de7a2e/OX1EuL.webp)

-###  Mine — vibecoded and someting coded by me and hellsa
+###  Mine — Coded by me and hellsaq and someting vibecoded some issues but nothing bad

 ![My Recreation](https://images.guns.lol/a586270a965ea5ffc344504f0a1c6ac0c5de7a2e/y69wIk.webp)